yili-hong/DR-AIR/README.md

-# DR-AIR
+# DR-AIR: a Data Repository for Artificial Intelligence Reliability

- DR-AIR: a Data Repository for Artificial Intelligence Reliability
+This repository provides access to a variety of datasets specifically curated for AI reliability research.